1132-NCCU-DataScience/finalproject-finalproject_group2/README.md

 - Calculate 5/20-day Moving Averages (MA), Generate 14-day Relative Strength Index (RSI), Construct MACD technical indicator differentials
 - Temporal split into **training (80%), validation (10%), and test (10%) sets**, Z-score standardization parameters derived from training set

+3. Modeling

+- Prepare the training, validation, and testing datasets in formats appropriate for each type of model
+- Perform hyperparameter tuning using either dedicated packages or a custom grid search loop.
+Train the model on the training set and evaluate its performance on the validation set
+- Retrain the final model on the combined training and validation data using the optimal set of hyperparameters

+4. Evaluation

+- Evaluate the performance of the final model on the testing data
+- Compute relevant evaluation metrics, with a primary focus on accuracy in this case
+- Compare the results to those of a null model or baseline, and determine whether further tuning is needed or the current model is satisfactory

+##### Which method or package do you use?

+- Methods of modeling:
-3. LSTM Model Construction & Validation
+1. LSTM Model Construction & Validation
   - Input Layer: 30-day historical data window (30 timesteps × 15 features)
   - Core Layers:
-  - 1D Convolutional Layer (filters: 64-192, kernel_size=3)
+    - 1D Convolutional Layer (filters: 64-192, kernel_size = 3)
     - Bidirectional LSTM Layer (units: 128-384)
   - Output Layer: Binary classification layer with Sigmoid activation
   - Training Protocol:
     - Hyperparameter search via keras-tuner (100 configurations)
     - Weighted cross-entropy loss function for class imbalance mitigation
-  - Early stopping mechanism (patience=6) to prevent overfitting
+    - Early stopping mechanism (patience = 6) to prevent overfitting
     - Final model retraining on combined training-validation dataset

-##### Which method or package do you use?
+2. XGBoost
+  - Input format: The date and stock_id columns were removed, and each data point was treated as independent, as XGBoost does not rely on temporal dependencies
+  - Training Protocol:
+    - A grid search combined with 5-fold cross-validation was performed to identify the optimal set of hyperparameters from a predefined search space
+    - The final model was retrained using the selected optimal hyperparameters

+3. Logistic Regression
+  - Input format: For the same reason as with XGBoost, date and stock_id columns were removed
+  - Training Protocol: The model is directly trained on training data

-- Packages: keras, tensorFlow, keras_tuner, xgboost, dplyr, ggplot2
+- Packages: keras, tensorflow, keras_tuner, xgboost, dplyr, ggplot2

 ##### What is a null model for comparison?